Education in Diverse Cultures

 - can distinguish the factors that transmit and create culture in education and training, in addition to being able to evaluate the varied basic values within the field of education and training,

-- recognizes the significance of pedagogical activity for developing the cooperation and mutual under-standing between the individuals from different kinds of cultural backgrounds,
+- recognizes the significance of pedagogical activity for developing the cooperation and mutual understanding between the individuals from different kinds of cultural backgrounds, and differentiating strengths and challenges in diverse classrooms to make the best of them,

 - is able to evaluate the significance of shared expertise in operational environments of education.

-Diversity education, multicultural education, multicultural understanding and intercultural sensitivi-ty.
+Content: Diversity education, multicultural education, multicultural understanding and intercultural sensitivity.
 Learning culture and teaching culture (ethnocentrism, gender, power and authority, religion).
-Multilin-gualism (sign language included), cultural traditions, multi- and interculturalism and meeting diversity.
-Com-munication styles in various cultures.
+Multilingualism, cultural traditions, multi- and interculturalism and meeting diversity.
+Communication styles in various cultures including music.
 Values underlying teacher-student relationships in various cultures.

-Modes of study: Working started in the Moodle environment before the contact weeks in Joensuu: On-line (by Adobe Connect) and off-line (in the Moodle) lectures to present the course and to get the working started, individual web-based tasks.
+Modes of study: Working started in the Moodle environment before the contact weeks in Joensuu: off-line (in the Moodle) introduction to present the course and to get the working started, individual web-based tasks.

 Working during the contact weeks in Joensuu: lectures, workshops, school visits, implementing a small-scale project in intercultural teams, study circle assignment, panel discussion, individual and team tasks.